aon3d/covid-face-shield/README.md

 ### Frame Printing

-We have included two generated G-codes that are ready to upload in your machine for you to start to print as soon as possible.
-They are intended to be used with ABS on a 0.6 mm nozzle.
-One of the G-code is for T0 (left toolhead), the other one is for T1 (right toolhead).
+We have included two generated G-code files that are ready for use on the AON-M2 and AON-M2-2020.
+They are intended for use with ABS and a 0.6 mm nozzle.
+One G-code file is specific for printing with T0 (left toolhead) and the other is for use with T1 (right toolhead).

 If you wish to modify the files, we also included the factory files to use with Simplify 3D.
 However, our settings have been tested and any modification can cause print defects.